ominibyte/richflow/README.md

 Common Pitfalls
 ---------------
+The `null` value has a special meaning within Flow so your data should not contain it.
+This could cause Flow to give a fake report.

 By default, Flow caches outputs for faster reuse.
 However, this can cause certain issues if the underlying data source changes.
 With caching, the changes will not be reflected when the constructed Flow is being reused.
 Let us see a simple example with Arrays:

 ```javascript